 Poverty, cultural norms, a changing climate, and the low-price farmers receive for their cocoa are just some of the key drivers associated with the use of child labour.
 A 2020 Living Income Report in Ghana indicated that on average cocoa farmers are paid $2 a day.
 This is below what’s needed to provide for themselves and their families (a “living wage”); and below the cost of hiring adult labour.

-Some Very Good News: Progress in the Industry
+Some Very Good News: Progress In The Industry

 We are seeing strong commitments across the board when it comes to strengthening systems to minimise the use of child labour in the cocoa supply chain.
 Highlights include:

 - Commitments from a number of major chocolate companies (including Mondelez International, Nestle and Mars) to pay farmers a living wage, as well as commitments to support the Cote d’Ivoire and Ghanese governments’ new Living Income Differential ensuring farmers receive a fair price for their cocoa – first implemented at the end of 2020.
 The Living Income Differential is focused on enabling smallholder farmers to achieve a decent standard of living (one of which is having the capacity to hire labourers and sending their children to school).
-The implementation of the Living Income Differential means that cocoa prices will go up 28% this 2020/2021 buying season.
+The implementation of the Living Income Differential means that cocoa prices will go up 28 per cent this 2020/2021 buying season.

 - Three out of the six major chocolate companies, Nestle, Mondolez and soon, Mars, have timebound and solid commitments to have Child Labour Monitoring and Remediation Schemes across 100% of their sourced cocoa farms.